ASHWIN776/GoBus/README.md

     - Network Connectivity

 ### Installation
-1. Clone this repo into a desired directory (assume the path be *programming/GoBus*)
+1. Clone this repo into a desired directory.
 2. Open XAMPP, start Apache and MySql.
 Go to the XAMPP shell and migrate to the project directory and start the php server with this command:

     ```sh